Coptic script: Form

-The Coptic alphabet's glyphs are largely based on the Greek alphabet, another help in interpreting older Egyptian texts, with 24 letters of Greek origin; 6 or 7 more were retained from Demotic, depending on the dialect (6 in Sahidic, another each in Bohairic and Akhmimic).
+The Coptic script's glyphs are largely based on the Greek alphabet, another help in interpreting older Egyptian texts, with 24 letters of Greek origin; 6 or 7 more were retained from Demotic, depending on the dialect (6 in Sahidic, another each in Bohairic and Akhmimic).
 In addition to the alphabetic letters, the letter ϯ stood for the syllable /ti/ or /di/.

-As the Coptic alphabet is simply a typeface of the Greek alphabet, with a few added letters, it can be used to write Greek without any transliteration schemes.
+As the Coptic script is simply a typeface of the Greek alphabet, with a few added letters, it can be used to write Greek without any transliteration schemes.
 Latin equivalents would include the Icelandic alphabet (which likewise has added letters), or the Fraktur alphabet (which has distinctive forms).
 While initially unified with the Greek alphabet by Unicode, a proposal was later accepted to separate it, with the proposal noting that Coptic is never written using modern Greek letter-forms (unlike German, which may be written with Fraktur or Roman Antiqua letter-forms), and that the Coptic letter-forms have closer mutual legibility with the Greek-based letters incorporated into the separately encoded Cyrillic alphabet than with the forms used in modern Greek.
 Because Coptic lowercases are usually small-caps forms of the capitals, a Greek would have little trouble reading Coptic letters, but Copts would struggle more with many of the Greek letters.

 Letters

 These are the letters that are used for writing the Coptic language.
-The distinction between capital and lowercase is a modern invention.
+Coptic did not originally have case distinctions—they are a modern convention, as is the case with other classical languages like Latin.

 Letters derived from Demotic

-In Old Coptic, there were a large number of Demotic Egyptian characters, including some logograms.
-They were soon reduced to half a dozen, for sounds not covered by the Greek alphabet.
-The following letters remained:
+Old Coptic had a large number of Demotic Egyptian characters, including some logograms.
+This was reduced to seven such characters, used for sounds not covered by the Greek alphabet (plus their modern lowercase forms):